-Our phone lines travel under the lake, so they are not affected.
-When I connected with Richard, he said he had been fielding questions from the newspaper reporters wanting details.
-I had already left Kamloops with my load of groceries, so that evening, I parked in a neighbour's yard where Richard fetched me in the canoe, skirting around floating trees on both sides of the bay while we loaded, then unloaded the supplies into his truck.
-Thank goodness we had installed solar panels a few years earlier.
+fetched me in the canoe, skirting around floating trees on both sides of the bay while we loaded the supplies into his truck.
+Mountains move steadily towards the sea, but it takes thousands of years to collect enough debris to hold water and create the dam that finally bursts from too much rain.
 Workshops were cancelled until mid-August when a small group of TaiChi Summer Camp participants arrived despite the continuing governmental alerts that a new slide could happen at any moment.
-Mountains move steadily toward the sea, but it takes thousands of years to collect enough debris to hold water and create the dam that finally bursts from too much rain.
-The Regional District maintained a fearful stance for three years, which affected our registrations.
+The Regional District maintained that fearful stance for three years, affecting our registrations.

 BC Hydro arrived and cut trees to put in a new road so our neighbour Gerry could have a functioning electrical pole.
 An idea was brewing in my mind, so I called Michael Hollihn, one of my long-term advertisers who liked to create affordable homes using local materials that heal you and the planet.
 Could he build us a timber frame porch over the OM symbol?
 Many trees were eventually cut for firewood but some were trucked to Argenta, where a local sawmill cut and stacked the dimensional lumber to cure for a year.
 We announced a workshop the following September.
-One man signed up for the training, and the two of them worked diligently for two weeks to get the beams into place that would protect the OM from snow and ice.
+One man signed up for the training and the two of them worked diligently for two weeks to get the beams into place that would protect the OM from snow and ice.
 Richard and his friend Nick Nickolchuk rebuilt the porch roof connecting the frame to the lodge.
 The new entrance added elegance to the one-bedroom log cabin that had undergone many transformations since 1968.
-Tad Melbin, who moved from California to teach at the Friends School run by the Quakers in nearby Argenta, built the original structure.
+Tad Melbin, who moved from California to teach at the Friends School, run by the Quakers in nearby Argenta, built the original structure.
 Five families left the US during the McCarthy era because they wanted to raise their children differently from what was becoming the norm.
 When I arrived many years later, their school was closed, but many young people continued with their musical talents, and square dances were the highlight of any gathering.
-Together this group published a magazine called the Small Holder for forty years, a collection of ideas for homesteading and sustainability.
-This alternative magazine will be uploaded to my website after I scan them.
+Together this group published a magazine called the Smallholder for forty years, a collection of ideas for homesteading and sustainability.
+This alternative magazine will be uploaded to my website once I finish scanning them.